Your Jewelry Care Guide

 Make sure to take your jewelry off when you shower, sleep, swim AND when you’re applying lotion, makeup, sunscreen or hairspray.
 Oils and products can stain or discolor lace, and I want to keep you looking fresh and fab!

 All Twyla Dill hand-dyed pieces are colorfast, which means they're hand-dyed in colors that WILL NOT fade or be washed out.
 To clean your lace, simply refer back to section 2!

 Whenever possible, I strive to use stones that are ethically and sustainably mined and sourced.
 The stone in your Twyla Dill jewelry is made for everyday wear and built to last, but I do recommend being mindful and careful while you wear your piece.
-Please avoid hitting or knocking it roughly against hard surfaces, and be cautious to not to drop to avoid cracking or chipping.
+Please avoid hitting or knocking it roughly against hard surfaces, and be cautious not to drop your piece to avoid cracking or chipping.